RustFields/rustfields.github.io/domain-analysis/ubiquitous-language.md

     </tr>
     <tr>
         <td>Aggregate Program</td>
-        <td>Specification for a collective behaviour that need to be achieved by the CAS</td>
+        <td>Specification for a collective behavior that need to be achieved by the CAS</td>
         <td>Collective Adaptive System</td>
     </tr>
     <tr>